robolectric/robolectric-gradle-plugin/README.md

 Future Directions
 ------------------
-- Change use of 'instrumentTestCompile' to 'testCompile' - more like standard Java plugin
+- Change use of 'androidTestCompile' to 'testCompile' - more like standard Java plugin
 - Pull in bits of [SuperJugy's plugin](https://github.com/SuperJugy/android-unit-test), especially the single-test command-line support && better code structure
 - Maybe disappear if we can get the Android Tools team to support JUnit out of the box